 Each thing leads to the next, and the story grows and grows, branching out, heading new directions.
 And where is that particular storyline going?
 Well, another flow has emerged…

 Charles won’t have to cross the Tanzania border again, because Pastor Green Ngusa in Mbeya, Tanzania, formed a MOV team!
 He has conducted over four conferences to date.
 Green was attended an MOV conference, helped with the next one, and then said, “I want to do this!”

 Charles and Green aren’t the only national leaders who have formed teams to take the messages to their own countries.

 Thanks to another person's interest from the early conference in Zambia, MOV was invited to South Africa.
 A man who attened that conference invited us to Kenya.
 And now, Pastor Michael Orieny in Kenya has been doing conferences there for several years!
 He also attended two MOV conferences and then started using the materials.
 His approach is as a disciple-maker: He takes small groups of men at a time through the conference materials.

 Do you see the pattern?
 Conference attendee → conference arranger → conference speaker.

 There are many more spokes, many more story lines, many amazing things that happen.
 What is it that makes men excited enough to take the message on and start their own story flows?
 At each conference, men come up and say, “We’ve never heard this before.”

-It is vital to take these life-changing messages to men around the world who have no opportunity to hear them.
-We are so grateful for our ministry partners who have prayed and given so that we can teach men what it means to be faithful men of God―men who lead and have an impact on their families, churches, and communities.
-Their interest, support, and generosity have resulted in stories everywhere we go.
-Their financial support allows travel to distant lands to conduct conferences; provides for local teams; and supplies teaching notebooks, meals as needed, and Bibles to conference attendees.
+We are grateful for ministry partners who have prayed and given so that we can teach men what it means to be faithful men of God―men who lead and have an impact on their families, churches, and communities.
+Our team members’ interest, support, and generosity have resulted in stories everywhere we go.